CoralCode/CoralCode/README.md

 - Hi, I’m @CoralCode
 - I’m a begginer C# programmer
-- I,m still learning how to code C# but I,m almost done. 👍
-- I,m laerning C# becuase I am trying to become a Unity Games developer.
+- I,m learned C# becuase I am trying to become a Unity Games developer.
-- I already have someone to colaborate with, but if you're intrested you can let me know on Discord.
+- I already might have someone to colaborate with, but if you're intrested you can let me know on Discord.
 - 📫 Discord: @Cosmic.
 - I'm the one with the Dog in the space helmet profile pic.